 Life after an injurious event can be daunting.
 Seeking legal advice is helpful if you are uncertain as to whether you have a claim.
-Taking the right steps after an accident can improve your chances of a successful claim, and can affect how smoothly the case goes.

 When you are hurt in an accident, remain calm and try to get as much information as possible.
 Get details about:

 Litigation takes time and memories of the accident may fade.
 Key details like who, what, when, where, why, and how will be critical for painting a picture of the accident for the judge and jury, years later.